JoshData/jot/README.rst

 * When REN is used to rename a property and REP is used to change its value, the REP operation is revised to find the property by its new name.
-* When SLICE or REP is used concurrently and two different values are set, a conflict is flagged.
+* When SPLICE or REP is used concurrently and two different values are set, a conflict is flagged.
 One of the two values must be chosen by the caller and the other discarded.
 * When MAP is used by two concurrent users each to increment a value by one, the two operations can be combined so the value is incremented by two.
-* When text is edited, insertions using SLICE at different locations in the text can be combined (like a typical merge or patch).
+* When text is edited, insertions using SPLICE at different locations in the text can be combined (like a typical merge or patch).

 Example